 His zeal for Judaism brought about his fall.
 Having heard of the persecutions of the Jews by the Byzantine emperors, he retaliated by putting to death some Byzantine merchants who were traveling on business through Himyara.
-This destroyed the trade of Yemen with Europe and involved Dhu Nuwas in a war with the heathen king Aidug, whose commercial interests were injured thereby.
-Dhu Nuwas was defeated (521), but succeeded in reestablishing his kingdom.
-Soon, however, he entangled himself in a new difficulty.
-He made war against the Christian city Najran, in Yemen, which was a dependency of his kingdom; and on its capitulation, in spite, it is said, of his promise of immunity from punishment, he offered the citizens the alternative of embracing Judaism or being put to death.
-As they refused to renounce their faith, he executed their chief, Ḥarith (Aretas) ibn Kaleb, and three hundred and forty chosen men.
+This destroyed Yemen trading with Europe and involved Dhu Nuwas in a war with the heathen king Aidug, whose commercial interests were injured by his actions.
+Dhu Nuwas was defeated (in 521) but succeeded in reestablishing his kingdom.
+Soon, however, he entangled himself in a new difficulty: he made war against the Christian city Najran, in Yemen, which was a dependency of his kingdom, and some say that, on its capitulation, despite his promise of immunity from punishment, he forced the citizens to embrace Judaism or be put to death.
+As they refused to renounce their faith, he executed their chief, Ḥarith (Aretas) ibn Kaleb, and 340 chosen men.

 Even as late as 1665, when the Shabbetai Zvi had returned to Turkey, rumors were current of a Jewish Army which would advance from the Arabian desert to conquer Palestine.

-HEJAZ : Coastal province in North West Arabia. now part of Saudia Arabia.
-The origin of permanent Jewish settlement is obscure, but there is evidence of the presence of Jews between the 1st and 4th cents.
-CE.
+HEJAZ: Coastal province in Northwest Arabia, now part of Saudia Arabia.
+The origin of permanent Jewish settlement is obscure, but there is evidence of the presence of Jews between the 1st and 4th centuries CE.
 In ancient poetry of the region, the Jews are depicted chiefly as traders and wine-merchants.
 The most important Jewish community was that of Medina.

 BANU-L-NADIR: One of the three Jewish tribes in Medina, in the vicinity of which they owned landed estates and strongholds.
 Through cultivation of the soil, moneylending, and trading in weapons and jewels they accumulated considerable wealth.
 They were besieged in their forts by Mohammed and surrendered after about two weeks (c.
 626); their immovable property was confiscated, but they themselves were permitted to depart.
 They left for the North and founded new settlements, partly in Khaibar and partly in Syria.

 BANU KAINUKA: One of the three Jewish tribes in MEDINA.
 Possessing no land, they lived from commerce and as goldsmiths.
 They were the first to suffer from the hostile attitude adopted by MOHAMMED after his failure to win the Jews over to Islam.
-They were attacked and besieged in their strongholds, probably in 624, and were forced to surrender after 15 days.
+They were attacked and besieged in their strongholds sometime around 624 and were forced to surrender after 15 days.
 Mohammed first wished to have all the men executed but spared them on condition that they quit the town, leaving all their property in the hands of the Moslems.
 They first migrated to the Jewish centers in Wadi-l-Kura and later further N to Adhriat.

 BANU KURAIZA: One of the three Jewish tribes in MEDINA.
 They inhabited several villages to the S of the town, and their main occupation was agriculture.
 At the rise of Islam, they numbered 750 fighting-men and held some fortified positions in the neighborhood.
 The B.K. were the last Jews to be attacked by Mohammed who charged them with treason.
-When forced to surrender, they were treated more cruelly than their two fellow-tribes, the men being executed and the women and children sold into slavery.
+When forced to surrender, they were treated more cruelly than their two fellow-tribes; the men were executed, and the women and children were sold into slavery.
 Raihana, a woman of the tribe, was married to Mohammed.
 Among the B.K. were several poets, some of whose Arabic verses are extant.

 Several Jewish colonies were also found North of Medina including a) Khaibar, b) Fadak, c) Wadi 'I-Qura, and d) Taima.
 The Jewish population increased through the conversion of Arabs to Judaism.
 Some Jews lived in Mecca, at least temporarily, before the rise of Islam.
 Mohammed subdued the Jewish colonies North of the city but permitted the inhabitants to stay.
 Under the reign of Omar, the Jews were expelled from Khaibar and Fadak and possibly from Wadi 'I-Qura.
 In Wadi 'I-Qura they were able to reestablish themselves in the 10th cent, but after that there are no subsequent traces of Jews in Hejaz (Saudia Arabia).

-In 628, Khaibar, an oasis north of Medina was subdued by the Prophet Mohammed.
+In 628, the Prophet Mohammed subdued Khaibar, an oasis north of Medina.
 The origins of its Jewish community, as of others in HEJAZ, are obscure.
 The Jews were allowed to stay and retain their lands, giving half their produce to the Moslem conquerors.
 Mohammed adopted this policy because there were then no other trained agriculturalists in the region.
-When skilled slave labor from conquered countries be came available, the Jews of Khaibar. were expelled by Omar (641).
+When skilled slave labor from conquered countries became available, the Jews of Khaibar were expelled by Omar (641).